 - 1 teaspoon vanilla extract

-- 1 apple, chopped into small cubes (you can leave the skins on)
+- 1 small green apple, approx. 1 cup – chopped into small cubes (you can leave the skins on)

-- In a large bowl, whisk together flour, cinnamon, baking powder and sugar, set aside.
+- In a large bowl, whisk together flour, baking powder, sugar and cinnamon, set aside.

 - Let batter rest for 5 minutes.

 - Ladle the batter into a preheated waffle iron.
 Don’t overfill the waffle iron, the batter will spread out.